WEBINARS

 Join Dr. Michael Henry for an in depth presentation highlighting bioluminescence studies in oncology across a wide range of models.
 Discussion will also include site injection comparisons as well as generating and characterizing luciferase expressing cell lines.
 Dr. Henry also shares key data sets from his work spanning a 20 year career in molecular imaging.

-Optical Imaging Webinar: Scientific Principals and Applications
+Optical Imaging Webinar: Scientific Principles and Applications

 Whole animal In vivo optical imaging: a high-sensitivity, high-throughput screening, and non-invasive imaging modality that can be applied to monitoring disease progression and its treatment in animal model systems.
-Join Lead Applications Scientist, Andrew Van Praagh, for an in-depth discussion of scientific principals and applications.
+Join Lead Applications Scientist, Andrew Van Praagh, for an in-depth discussion of scientific principles and applications.

 Interested in more content like this?
 Register below for notifications about future webinars from Spectral Instruments Imaging!